-Energy Technology Perspectives 2014 (ETP 2014) applies a combination of back casting and forecasting over three scenarios from now to 2050.
-Back casting lays out plausible pathways to a desired end state.
-It makes it easier to identify milestones that need to be reached, or trends that need to change promptly, in order for the end goal to be achieved.
-The advantage of forecasting, where the end state is a result of the analysis, is that it allows greater considerations of short-term constraints.
+Energy Technology Perspectives 2017 (ETP 2017) applies a combination of " backcasting" and forecasting over three scenarios from now to 2060.
+Backcasting lays out plausible pathways to a desired end state.
+It makes it easier to identify milestones that need to be reached or trends that need to change promptly in order for the end goal to be achieved.
+The advantage of forecasting, where the end state is a result of the analysis, is that it allows greater consideration of short-term constraints.

-The analysis and modelling aim to identify the most economical way for society to reach the desired outcome, but for a variety of reasons the scenario results do not necessarily reflect the least-cost ideal.
+The analysis and modelling aim to identify an economical way for society to reach the desired outcome, but for a variety of reasons the scenario results do not necessarily reflect the least-cost ideal.
 Many subtleties cannot be captured in a cost optimisation framework: political preferences, feasible ramp-up rates, capital constraints and public acceptance.
 For the end-use sectors (buildings, transport and industry), doing a pure least-cost analysis is difficult and not always suitable.
-Long-term projections inevitably contain significant uncertainties, and many of the assumptions underlying the analysis will likely turn out to be inaccurate.
+Long-term projections inevitably contain significant uncertainties, and many of the assumptions underlying the analysis are eventually likely to turn out to be inaccurate.
 Another important caveat to the analysis is that it does not account for secondary effects resulting from climate change, such as adaptation costs.
-By combining differing modelling approaches that reflect the realities of the given sectors, together with extensive expert consultation, ETP obtains robust results and in-depth insights.
+By combining varied modelling approaches that reflect the realities of the given sectors, together with extensive expert consultation, ETP obtains robust results and in-depth insights.

-Achieving the ETP 2014 2°C Scenario (2DS) does not depend on the appearance of breakthrough technologies.
-All technology options introduced in ETP 2014 are already commercially available or at a stage of development that makes commercial-scale deployment possible within the scenario period.
-Costs for many of these technologies are expected to fall over time, making a low-carbon future economically feasible.
+Achieving the ETP 2017 2°C Scenario (2DS) and Beyond 2°C Scenario (B2DS) does not depend on the appearance of unforeseen breakthrough technologies.
+All technology options introduced in ETP 2017 are already commercially available or at a stage of development that makes commercial-scale deployment possible within the scenario period.1 Costs for many of these technologies are expected to fall over time, making a low-carbon future economically feasible.

-The ETP analysis acknowledges those policies that are already implemented or committed.
+The ETP analysis takes into account those policies that have already been implemented or decided.
 In the short term, this means that deployment pathways may differ from what would be most cost-effective.
 In the longer term, the analysis emphasises a normative approach, and fewer constraints governed by current political objectives apply in the modelling.
 The objective of this methodology is to provide a model for a cost-effective transition to a sustainable energy system.

-The ETP model, which is the primary analytical tool used in ETP 2014, supports integration and manipulation of data from four soft-linked models:
+ETP model combines analysis of energy supply and demand The ETP model, which is the primary analytical tool used in ETP 2017, supports integration and manipulation of data from four soft-linked models:

-It is possible to explore outcomes that reflect variables in energy supply using the energy conversion model and in the three sectors that have the largest demand (and hence the largest emissions) using models for industry, transport and buildings.
-The following schematic illustrates the interplay of these elements in the processes by which primary energy is converted to the final energy that is useful to these demand-side sectors (Figure A.1).
+It is possible to explore outcomes that reflect variables in energy supply (using the energy conversion model) and in the three sectors that have the greatest demand, and hence the largest emissions (using models for industry, transport and buildings).
+The following schematic illustrates the interplay of these elements in the processes by which primary energy is converted to the final energy that is useful to these demand-side sectors (Figure A.1)